jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_transactionlogshipping_secondarydbdetails.md

 ---
-title: Transaction Log Shipping Secondaries Grid
+title: Transaction Log Shipping Secondaries grid
 last_updated: July 29, 2016
 summary: "Shows details about the secondary servers involved in the log shipping configuration for the primary server selected in the grid above."
 sidebar: c_sqlserver_sidebar